About Me

 As a teenager, I also played around with a few game creation tools, including Klik & Play, The Games Factory, and Multimedia Fusion (back when v1.5 was new), and then moved to writing everything from scratch in C++ (with SDL2), and occasionally Javascript.

-I was an owner and enthusiast of the GP32 (FLU), and would love to see things like this be viable again.
+I was an owner and enthusiast of the Gamepark GP32 (FLU), and would love to see things like that be viable again.

 My ultimate lifelong magnum opus desire is to someday design and build my own arcade game, including designing the hardware and writing the software that'll run on it.